Naseem Hameed: Career

 Naseem started her career as an athlete from her school.
 She participated in various sports activities at school and college levels.
 During her time in college, she was noticed by Army coaches and was allowed to practice in Army grounds near Korangi.
 She won various local events after this and was then picked by Pakistan Railways as an athlete.
-Naseem consistent performance earned her a place to represent Pakistan in 2010 SAF Games in Dhaka where she won the Coveted Gold in 100 Meters clocking 11.81 gaining the title of Fastest Women in South Asia and emerge as the queen of the track.
+Naseem consistent performance earned her a place to represent Pakistan in 2010 SAF Games in Dhaka where she won the Coveted Gold in 100 Meters clocking 11.81 gaining the title of Fastest Women in South Asia and emerged as the queen of the track.

-On February 12, 2010, President of Pakistan Asif Ali Zardari appointed Naseem as Ambassador of Sports in recognition of her success at the SAF Games.
-In July, 2010 Pakistan's leading Mobile operator Mobilink has added Naseem to its panel of brand ambassadors.
+On 12 February 2010, President of Pakistan Asif Ali Zardari appointed Naseem as Ambassador of Sports in recognition of her success at the SAF Games.
+In July 2010 Pakistan's leading Mobile operator Mobilink has added Naseem to its panel of brand ambassadors.
 Bilal Munir Sheikh, Vice President of Mobilink Pakistan said on the ceremony of unveiling the song based on Hameed’s struggle and accomplishments and commemorating those who helped her achieve her goals that: